 A suggestion ? a feedback ? a bug ? an idea ?
 Write to dCode!

-A line of the plane (2D) has an equation of the form $ a x + b $ (affine function), with $ a $ its slope coefficient and $ b $ the y-intercept.
+The equation on the right, of the form $ a x + b $ (affine function), has 2 parameters: $ a $ its slope coefficient and $ b $ the ordinate at the origin.

 Knowing the slope coefficient and the ordinate at the origin, is deduced the linear equation of the line.